-Matthew Healey, who pens our Great Britain Philately column, has a flair for philatelic subtleties that others might miss or chose to ignore.
+Matthew Healey, who pens our Great Britain Philately column, has a flair for philatelic subtleties that others might miss or choose to ignore.
 A prime example comes in this month’s column, wherein he teases out the differences between two printings of the 1961 stamps celebrating the centennial of Great Britain’s Post Office Savings Bank.
 Turns out, two different presses — whimsically named Timson and Thrissell — were the cause of these easily overlooked printing nuances.

 The bill, formally called United States Post Office Department Form 3582a, and its use to document the return of other than first-class mail are the subjects of Tony Wawrukiewicz’s Modern U.S. Mail column.
 Determining the types of mail documented on the form can be quite a challenge, as Wawrukiewicz explains: “When non-first-class mail is paid for, unless there is adequate documentation on the form, it is difficult (if not impossible) to know exactly what types of mail were returned.”